architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 ---
 title: Local development
-category: developer experience
+category: Developer experience
+description: How to develop locally with Architect sandbox
 ---

 Fast local development creates a tighter feedback loop maximizing developer velocity.

 ## Preview

 Follow the [quickstart](/docs/en/guides/get-started/quickstart) to get everything wired up.
 To preview a project running locally in a web browser:

 ```bash
 cd myproject
 arc sandbox
 ```
 >  `arc sandbox` kicks up a local web server with all the resources defined in your `app.arc` file
 ## Testing

 Checkout [a complete example project for working locally](https://github.com/architect-examples/arc-example-working-locally).